The Jerusalem International Writers Festival

 The Jerusalem International Writers Festival is an annual festival that takes place at the Mishkenot Sha’ananim Cultural Center in Jerusalem, Israel.
-Since Mishkenot Sha’ananim opened its doors in 1974, literature has played a central role in its activities.
+Since Mishkenot Sha’ananim opened in 1974, literature has been one of its main focuses.
 The Jerusalem International Writers Festival was first held in 2008 and was a biennial event until 2018, when it was decided to hold it on a yearly basis.

-Each year, it features some forty writers from Israel and other countries who take part in events on the Mishkenot campus and other locations in the city.
+Each year, it features forty writers from Israel and other countries who take part in events on the Mishkenot campus and other locations in the city.
 The festival has been organized by Moti Schwartz since 2014.

 History

-The Mishkenot Sha'ananim conference center, founded by The Jerusalem Foundation and situated across from the walls of the Old City of Jerusalem, is an international cultural institution and conference center for writers, artists, scholars, and intellectuals from all over the world.
+The Mishkenot Sha'ananim conference center, founded by The Jerusalem Foundation and situated across from the walls of the Old City of Jerusalem, is an international cultural institution and conference center for writers, artists, and scholars.

-Over the years, the center has welcomed writers and hosted literary events with guests from the worlds of music, film, theater, museums, architecture, and other cultural realms.
-Mishkenot offers programs based on a profound commitment to dialogue, tolerance, and diversity.
-It provides a platform for cultural exchange in a friendly, pluralistic atmosphere.
+The center has hosted writers and literary events with guests specializing in music, film, theater, museums, architecture, and other cultural realms.
+Their programs try to focus on dialogue, tolerance, and diversity.
+The platform provides a forum for individuals to participate in cultural interaction in an inclusive setting.

-Mishkenot's residency programs, some of which operate in the framework of the International Writers Festival, host prominent artists from a variety of spheres who spend significant periods of time at the center and draw inspiration from it.
+Mishkenot's residency programs, some of which operate in the framework of the International Writers Festival, host artists who spend significant periods of time at the center and draw inspiration from it.
 For example, in the mid-1970s, Saul Bellow visited Israel and was the guest of Mishkenot.
-Immersing himself in the landscape and culture of Israel, he recorded the opinions, passions, and dreams of Israelis of varying viewpoints – from Prime Minister Yitzhak Rabin to novelist Amos Oz and others.
-His book To Jerusalem and Back presents his account of his time there.
+The author studied Israeli landscape and culture, gathering insights from individuals with diverse perspectives.
+He documented the opinions, passions, and dreams of many individuals, including Prime Minister Yitzhak Rabin and novelist Amos Oz among others.
+The resulting book, To Jerusalem and Back, provides an account of his experiences.

 2022

-Featuring Writers: A. B. Yehoshua (IL), Meira Barnea-Goldberg (IL), Julian Barnes (UK), Illa Ben Porat (IL), Tamar Blumenfeld (IL), Yochi Brandes (IL), Oded Carmeli (IL), Amichai Chasson (IL), Joshua Cohen (US), Ron Dahan (IL), Jason Danino-Holt (IL), Ruth Elbaz (IL), Julia Fermentto Tzaisler (IL), Jonathan Franzen (US), Giovana Giordano (IT), Nechama Gross (IL), Netalie Gvirtz (IL), Tafat Hacohen-Bick (IL), Nadav Halperin (IL), Yuval Noah Harari (IL), Roy Hasan (IL), Yaakov Herskovitz (IL), Alon Hilu (IL), Noa Katz (IL), Rita Kogan (IL), Christian Kracht (CH), Hervé Le Tellier (FR), Danny Luzon (IL), Dror Mishani (IL), Rutu Modan (IL), Amir Naaman (IL), Véronique Olmi (FR), Galia Oz (IL), Noam Partom (IL), Shani Pocker (IL), Dorit Rabinyan (IL), Odeya Rosenak (IL), Rivki Rosner (IL), Meir Shalev (IL),Dorit Shiloh (IL), Nissan Shor (IL), Peter Singer (AU), Yaron Sivan (IL), Joshua Sobol (IL), Ronny Someck (IL), Noa Sorek (IL), Olga Tokarczuk (PL), Zohar Weiman-Kelman (IL), Oded Wolkstein (IL), Noa Yedlin (IL), Oxana Zabuzhko (UA).
+Featuring Writers: A. B. Yehoshua (IL), Meira Barnea-Goldberg (IL), Julian Barnes (UK), Illa Ben Porat (IL), Tamar Blumenfeld (IL), Yochi Brandes (IL), Oded Carmeli (IL), Amichai Chasson (IL), Joshua Cohen (US), Ron Dahan (IL), Jason Danino-Holt (IL), Ruth Elbaz (IL), Julia Fermentto Tzaisler (IL), Jonathan Franzen (US), Giovana Giordano (IT), Nechama Gross (IL), Netalie Gvirtz (IL), Tafat Hacohen-Bick (IL), Nadav Halperin (IL), Yuval Noah Harari (IL), Roy Hasan (IL), Yaakov Herskovitz (IL), Alon Hilu (IL), Noa Katz (IL), Rita Kogan (IL), Christian Kracht (CH), Hervé Le Tellier (FR), Danny Luzon (IL), Dror Mishani (IL), Rutu Modan (IL), Amir Naaman (IL), Véronique Olmi (FR), Galia Oz (IL), Noam Partom (IL), Shani Pocker (IL), Dorit Rabinyan (IL), Odeya Rosenak (IL), Rivki Rosner (IL), Meir Shalev (IL), Dorit Shiloh (IL), Nissan Shor (IL), Peter Singer (AU), Yaron Sivan (IL), Joshua Sobol (IL), Ronny Someck (IL), Noa Sorek (IL), Olga Tokarczuk (PL), Zohar Weiman-Kelman (IL), Oded Wolkstein (IL), Noa Yedlin (IL), Oxana Zabuzhko (UA).